andb0t/MLlab/README.md

 ## Contribution
 Everyone is welcome to contribute!
 I would especially appreciate support in
-* a static webpage for the project
-* a GUI to select datasets, algorithms and hyper parameters, run the analysis and do grid hyper parameter optimization
+* a web interface to try the library out: select datasets, algorithms and hyper parameters, run the analysis and do grid hyper parameter optimization

 PRs and issues are always welcome.